By David Shepardson

-WASHINGTON – U.S. Senate Democratic Majority Leader Chuck Schumer said on Monday he will add legislation to boost U.S. competitiveness with China to a massive defense policy bill the Senate is due to begin considering this week, a boost for a measure that has been stalled for months in the House of Representatives.
+WASHINGTON – U.S. Senate Democratic Majority Leader Chuck Schumer’s plan to attach a measure to boost U.S. competitiveness with China to a massive defense policy bill faces new hurdles in Congress.

-Once the Senate approves its version of the NDAA, Senate and House negotiators will work on a compromise between the Senate measure and a version of the bill passed by the House earlier this year.
+Once the Senate approves its version of NDAA, Senate and House negotiators will work on a compromise.